Image of the Wellington Heritage Festival logo and text saying Wellington Heritage Festival

 We act as a platform to promote events set up by individuals, organisations, and communities.
 All festival events are run by these groups, and our role is to highlight their efforts through our website, social media promotion, press coverage, and more.

-For 2023, Wellington Heritage Festival will run for two weeks, from Monday, October 23rd (Labour Day) - Sunday, November 5th.
+In 2025, Wellington Heritage Festival will run for 22 days, from Saturday, October 18th until Sunday, November 9th.

-Completing a Registration of Interest form as soon as possible helps you and our team.
-It allows us to assist in planning your event, enabling us to time your event for a slot in the festival where you're likely to get the highest attendance.
+Both steps are required unless otherwise discussed with our team.
+The earlier Registration of Interest form allows us to assist in planning your event, enabling us to time your event for a slot in the festival where you're likely to get the highest attendance.

 Becoming an event host is FREE; the best price!